Miss America 1985

 Miss America 1985, the 58th Miss America pageant, was broadcast from the Boardwalk Hall in Atlantic City, New Jersey, on September 15, 1984 on NBC Network.

-The winner, Paraguay native Sharlene Wells, became the first foreign-born Miss America.
-She later became a horse-racing and football commentator for ESPN.
+The winner, Paraguay native Sharlene Wells Hawkes, became the first foreign-born Miss America.
+She later became a horse-racing and football commentator for ESPN from 1987 to 2002.

 Another of the five finalists, Lauren Green, is currently a correspondent on the Fox News Channel.